morusleaf/zRep/README.md

 ## How to compile

-This is what you need to do to compile and run zRep:

 1. Run `git clone git@github.com:morusleaf/zRep.git` to download source code and binary file on github.

+2. Install go language (version >= 1.11).

-2. Run `export GO111MODULE=on` to enable go-1.11 features.
+3. Run `export GO111MODULE=on` to enable go 1.11 features.

-3. Run `go get github.com/dedis/crypto@38ce20af` to install the cryptography library.
+4. Run `go get github.com/dedis/crypto@38ce20af` to install dependent cryptography library.

     Run `go get github.com/dedis/protobuf` to install message encoding library.

 ## How to configure and run

-This assumes you are using Linux.
+The following assumes you are using Linux.

 1.  modify `config/local.properties` to config local port.
     modify `config/conn.properties` to config coordinator's ip and port. (for client and server only)